 12.5 When and how are applicants Previously two separate questions Applicants are informed of their appeal rights by subgrantees pursuant to 22 CCR Section 100805(b) (excerpt below), as informed of these rights?
 Applicants are informed, in writing, regarding the appeal process which is located on the CSD43 Energy Intake Form.
 Applicants sign and date acknowledgement that they well as by CSD upon receipt of a service-related complaint or request or appeal. have read and understand their rights to appeal.
 Additionally, applicants will be able to view their rights to appeal on CSD's public website. (b) A written appeals process shall be established by each contractor and shall be provided to all applicants who are denied assistance.
 (1) Procedures for the review of partial or complete denial of assistance to any person or household shall include the following: (A) Provisions for notifying the applicant in writing of the reasons for denial of assistance and advising the applicant that he/she may request a review of the denial and may submit additional information (in writing or orally) which the applicant believes would warrant a favorable determination.
 (B) Provisions for reviewing the denial of an application for assistance in an expeditious manner if such is requested by the applicant.
 This shall include the specific assignment of responsibility to a senior level official or standing committee other than the person making the initial determination.
 (C) Provisions for notifying the applicant of the contractor's final decision.
 (D) The methods the contractor will employ to notify applicant of the existence of the appeals process.
 (E) Provisions for ensuring that every effort will be made to provide persons who do not comprehend English with written materials and/or procedures in the appropriate language(s).
 (F) Provisions for the retention of documents relating to specific denials of assistance and action(s) taken by the contractor.
 Such records must be maintained in the contractor's files for three years and shall be available for review by CSD officials upon request.
 (G) Provisions to inform applicants that an appeal to CSD may be requested as part of the fair hearing process and provisions for providing a description to the applicant of the process and criteria for appeal to CSD as outlined in subsections (c) and (d) of this section.
 (2) A written description of the aforementioned required procedures shall be maintained on file by the contractor and shall be available for public inspection.
 California regulations regarding the LIHEAP appeal process can be found here: Section 100805 - Appeal Process, Cal.
 Code Regs. tit.
-22 § 100805 Section 13 Reduction of home energy ne eds - Assurance 16 13.6 185,107 220,573 these services?
-Section 17 Program Integrity 17.6 Protection of Privacy and Added item: Confidentiality Electronic files are protected in a secure location.
-Describe the financial and operating controls in place to protect client information against improper use or disclosure.
-Select all that apply. disclosure.
-Select all that appry.
-Diam Attachus auto Plan Attachments Delegation Letter Included Included Heating Benefit Matrix Included Included Cooling Benefit Matrix Included Included Minutes, notes or transcripts of public hearing(s).
-To be included with the Final State plan after public hearing To be included with the Final State Plan after public hearing Optional - Policy Manual N/A Included Eligibility and Verification Guide Optional - Subrecipient Contract N/A Included L · 1
+22 § 100805 Reduction of home energy ne 13.6 How many households received these services?
+185,107 220,573 these services?
+Section 17 Program Integrity 17.6 Program Integrity Protection of Privacy and Added item: 17.0 Confidentiality Electronic files are protected in a secure location.
+Describe the financial and operating acceptable message protected in a second location. controls in place to protect client information against improper use or disclosure.
+Select all that apply.
+Plan Attachments L Delegation Letter Included Included Heating Benefit Matrix Included Included Cooling Benefit Matrix Included Included Minutes, notes or transcripts of public hearing(s).
+Included Included Optional - Policy Manual N/A Included Eligibility and Verification Guide Optional - Subrecipient Contract N/A Included · 1 1